coolgk/node-utils/README.md

     return new Promise((resolve) => setTimeout(() => { console.log('end c', x); resolve('c') }, 100));
 }

-// call a, b, c in order i.e. b will not start until a resolves queue(a);
+// call a, b, c in order i.e. b does not start until a resolves queue(a);
 queue(b);
 queue(c);

-// call a 5 times, each will wait until previous call resolves [1,2,3,4,5].forEach(() => {
+// call a 5 times, each waits until the previous call resolves [1,2,3,4,5].forEach(() => {
     queue(a)
 });